keithbuhler/keithbuhler.github.io/syllabi/syllabus-ethics-2017.md

 F       Jan-13  Introduction (pp. 1-5)

 **Week 2 The Nature and Purpose of Morality**
-M       Jan-16  Chapter 1 "Lord of the Flies", and "On the Nature and Purpose of Morality" (10-39) W       Jan-18  Chapter 1, Thomas Hobbes "On the State of Nature" (39-49) F       Jan-20  Discussion of the Purpose of Morality
+M       Jan-16  Chapter 1 "Lord of the Flies", and "On the Nature and Purpose of Morality", Thomas Hobbes "On the State of Nature" (10-49)
+W       Jan-18  Chapter 1, and ["Moral Law" handout](https://docs.google.com/document/d/1YpvuIGx7Ld2vUYDpchOERIQbXL8PUZha_WixeD7vCHo/edit?usp=sharing)
+F       Jan-20  Discussion of the Purpose of Morality

 **Week 3 Good, Evil, and Relativism**
-M       Jan-23   Chapter 2, "Good and Evil" Introduction, and Melville, "Why is there evil?"
-(51-63) W       Jan-25
+M       Jan-23   Chapter 2 (first half, 51-89)
+W       Jan-25   Chapter 2 (second half, 90-128)
-F       Jan-27   Chapter 3, Herodotus, "Custom is King", Ruth Benedict, "The Case for Moral Relativism" Relativism Discussion
+F       Jan-27   Chapter 3 (130-152) and Discussion

 **Week 4 Utilitarianism**
-M       Jan-30  (Unit Paper 1 Due by Midnight)
+M       Jan-30  (Unit Paper 1, Nature of Morality Due by Midnight) M       Jan-30  Part II Introduction, Chapter 4 "Seaman Holmes and the Longboat" (191-205) W       Feb-1
-W       Feb-1
 F       Feb-3